 Thus far, there’s no specific treatment for COVID-19.
 We can’t use antibiotics to treat the virus itself, because they’re for bacterial infections—there’s nothing in a virus that an antibiotic can target and attack.
 What’s needed is an antiviral.
 But currently there’s no antiviral specifically for this new disease.

-Researchers and healthcare professionals in the field investigated hydroxychloroquine sulfate and chloroquine phosphate, medications developed to treat malaria but now commonly used to treat lupus, but so far results are not promising.
+Researchers and healthcare professionals in the field first investigated hydroxychloroquine sulfate, which was quickly determined to potentially cause serious side effects without providing promising results, as well as chloroquine phosphate, another medication originally developed to treat malaria but now commonly used to treat lupus.
+So far, it hasn't shown much efficacy, either.

 So what happens if you’ve got COVID-19 now?
 If your symptoms have just cropped up and are mild at the start and continue that way, here’s what you should do: